Made For Purchasing Managers

 Procurement Tips for the Busy Purchasing Manager

-KNOW EXACTLY WHAT YOUR CUSTOMER NEEDS, EVEN WHEN THEY ARE NOT SURE
+1. KNOW EXACTLY WHAT YOUR CUSTOMER NEEDS, EVEN WHEN THEY ARE NOT SURE

 The time spent resourcing, certifying, and rescheduling to get the right material usually becomes your problem, and seldom does the customer understand that you have other priorities.
 When you have a good understanding of metal, along with its common applications, properties, and general traits, you are more able to advise your customer and save both of you plenty of headaches.

-The best way to avoid quality concerns is by sourcing through a known supplier, but what about when your go-to guy doesn’t have the material you need?
 If you are considering a new supplier, be sure they have their qualifications and credentials front and center.
 Then, rely on reviews and testimonials to figure out how other purchasing managers have fared with this supplier.

 Finally, check out their response time.
 If a supplier answers your question or quote request quickly, it’s a sign of great customer service.

-NAVIGATE SHIPPING TIMELINES AND OTHER SHIPPING CONCERNS
+3. CONSIDER TIMELINES AND OTHER SHIPPING CONCERNS

 Reliable delivery is essential in today’s “just in time” environment.
 Even if your order leaves the supplier’s facility in perfect condition, every step of the shipping process provides an opportunity for material damage.
 Some suppliers guarantee your order if it goes through their preferred shippers.

 When your customer needs a dozen pieces of sheet metal and your regular supplier only sells them by the hundred, what do you do?
 Do you order the surplus and inventory the rest?
-While a lot of suppliers apply minimum order quantities to material shipments, there are a growing number of suppliers who specialize in providing high-quality metals in smaller quantities.

-NAVIGATE GOVERNMENT REGULATIONS
+5. COMPLY WITH GOVERNMENT REGULATIONS

-Whether your top concerns have more to do with quality or compliance, sourcing from a material supplier who meets current government regulations is a must.
 You shouldn’t have to search too hard to find out if a supplier is qualified or compliant.
 Instead, work with a company that posts their certifications on their website.
-This way, you can place your purchase order with the peace-of-mind knowing the materials you receive meet regulations.
+This way, you can place your purchase order with the peace of mind of knowing the materials you receive meet regulations.

 METALLURGY 101: